Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Additional Results

-Other than WideResNet28-10, we would also investigate another model architecture, namely the VGG16 \cite{DBLP:journals/corr/SimonyanZ14a} with batch normalization.
+Other than ResNet18 and WideResNet28-10, we would also investigate another model architecture, including the VGG16 \cite{DBLP:journals/corr/SimonyanZ14a} with batch normalization and Vision Transformer.
 From the previous results, we could see that the constant scheduling functions would already provide representative results.
-So here we would only investigate the results when trained with constant scheduling functions.
-Table \ref{tbl : cf res vgg16} shows the results, where the running time is reported on one A100 Nvidia GPU.
-We could see in the table that SS-SAM again could boost the computational efficiency and in the meantime acquire better model generalization compared to that trained using the SAM scheme.
+So here we would only investigate the results when trained with constant scheduling functions to make comparisons with the baselines.

+We could see in the table that RST again could boost the computational efficiency and in the meantime acquire better model generalization compared to that trained using the SAM scheme.